duckling747/Compressiontron/documentation/definition.md

 # Project definition

 The aim of this project is to create two simple, as-easy-to-understand-as-possible compression/decompression tools, using the Huffman coding and arithmetic coding algorithms, respectively.
 The algorithms are lossless, and so there should be no loss of information during the encoding/decoding process.
 The other algorithm is implemented in C and the other in Java.
 Automated unit testing is done using JUnit for the Java program, and it uses Maven for automated build assistance.
+The C program uses Make for automated building.

 ## Algorithms and data structures